hartzis/hartzis.me/posts/2017-01-09-test-touch-mouse-events.md

 > Jest snapshot testing is amazing for testing react components

 I've had an [issue](https://github.com/dogfessional/react-swipeable/issues/18) open on [react-swipeable](https://github.com/dogfessional/react-swipeable/) for over a year that has a task to create tests.
 I [recently undertook](https://github.com/dogfessional/react-swipeable/pull/59) this adventure and am going to briefly discuss creating touch and mouse event tests using Jest and enzyme.

+### Testing Setup

+First install all required deps by following the general setup on [Jest's page](https://facebook.github.io/jest/docs/tutorial-react.html) and since we're doing 'DOM testing' you want to install enzyme and react-addons-test-utils by following [this example](https://facebook.github.io/jest/docs/tutorial-react.html#dom-testing).